Danny-Heijnen/study-projects/README.md

 # study-projects
 Small projects to learn the basics.
-Every new project is be more complex than the previous.
-The projects are sometimes built in incremental steps.

 Projects in order of creation:
 - Text Adventure Game